^

 Other basic manifestations of metabolic syndrome:

-• oral glucose tolerance test (75 g glucose) after 2 hours> 11.1 nmol / l or diagnosed in the past type 2 diabetes mellitus;
+• oral glucose tolerance test (75 g glucose) after 2 hours > 11.1 nmol/l or previously diagnosed type 2 diabetes mellitus;

 • ECG;

-• Ultrasound and dopplerographic examination of carotid arteries;
+• Ultrasound and Doppler examination of the carotid arteries;

 • echocardiography;

-• CT of the abdominal cavity (to assess the amount of abdominal adipose tissue).
+• CT scan of the abdominal cavity (to assess the amount of abdominal fat tissue).

 Differential diagnosis of metabolic syndrome

-Differential diagnosis of the metabolic syndrome should primarily be cited with Cushing's syndrome.
-To do this, examine the daily excretion of cortisol in the urine, carry out small and large dexamethasone tests, perform CT of the adrenal glands and MRI of the brain.
+The differential diagnosis of metabolic syndrome should first of all be made with Cushing's syndrome.
+For this purpose, the daily excretion of cortisol in urine is studied, small and large dexamethasone tests are carried out, CT of the adrenal glands and MRI of the brain are performed.